Joel Bomgar

 Joel Bomgaars (born February 6, 1980), known professionally as Joel Bomgar, is an American businessman and politician.
 He is the founder of Bomgar Corporation, a technology company.
-He serves in the Mississippi House of Representatives, representing the 58th district.
+He served in the Mississippi House of Representatives, representing the 58th district from 2016 to 2024.

 Early life

 Joel Bomgaars was born on February 6, 1980.
 He graduated from Belhaven University.
 He served in the Mississippi Air National Guard.

 Career

 Business

 In 2003, Joel Bomgar founded Bomgar Corporation, a company that provides software-based, remote tech-support solutions.
-Bomgar grew the company to provide services to clients in around 65 countries and has a revenue of around $50 million, as of 2014.
+Bomgar grew the company to provide services to clients in around 65 countries and had a revenue of around $50 million, as of 2014.
 Bomgar stepped down from CEO to chairman of the board after an equity firm purchased a majority stake in the company.

 Bomgar served on the Steering Committee of the Mississippi Economic Council Blueprint Mississippi, the statewide long-range economic development plan.
 Additionally, he served on the Boards of Trustees of the Madison County Foundation and his alma mater, Belhaven University.

-As of May 2022, he is the president of Prospera, a company that is developing the libertarian-inspired semi-autonomous city of Próspera on the Honduran island of Roatan.
+As of May 2022, he is the president of Próspera, a company that is developing a governance platform and semi-autonomous city of St. John's Bay on the Honduran island of Roatan.